PavelPZ/riverpod_navigator/README.md

   Navigation logic can be developed and tested without typing a single flutter widget.
 - **Asynchronous navigation:**<br>
   Prepare all necessary asynchronous operations before the navigation starts, e.g.
+  - loading data for new screen
   - save data from the previous screen
-  - loading data for new screen
 - **Dependence on external providers:**<br>
-  The navigation state may also depend on external providers, e.g. user login status
+  The navigation state may also depend on external providers, e.g. on login status
-- **Possibility to configure many navigation parameters** (Page builder, Navigator builder, Splash screen)
+- **Possibility to configure many navigation parameters**

 ## The mission